-The Class Size Distribution table in this report illustrates the distribution of class sizes by grade materials were provided to all students, level, the average class size, and the number of classes that contain 1-20 students, 21-32 including English Learners, in the district to students, and 33 or more students.
+The Class Size Distribution tables in this report illustrates the distribution of class sizes at the elementary level by grade level, the average class size, and the number of classes that contain 1-20 students, 21-32 students, and 33 or more students.
+At the middle school level it illustrates the distribution of class sizes by core subject, the average class size, and the number of classes that contain 1-20 students, 21-32 students, and 33 or more students.